I discovered that ‘I’m not enough’, ‘I’m not smart enough,’ ‘I don’t know enough’, all the not enough stories are Coded Brilliance™ in a loop.

 A Brief Bio

-Through the Coded Stories Method®, Ebi works with individuals and leaders to identify the deeper architecture of their narratives, revealing the intelligence beneath self-doubt, overthinking, and perfectionism, and guiding them to become Unstoried®, free from the loops that constrain potential.
-Her work is not about fixing or improving who we are; it’s about recognising the brilliance encoded within every Not Enough story and learning to anchor into its gift instead of its shadow to restore clarity and flow.
+Her work is not about fixing or improving.
+It’s about recognising the brilliance encoded within every Not Enough story – whether in individual lives or organisational systems and learning to anchor into its gift instead of its shadow to restore clarity and flow.

 Outside of her work, Ebi enjoys long-distance running, yoga, gardening, travelling, reading and quiet walks in nature.